funalab/FL2-Net/README.md

-# FL<sup>2</sup>Net: Four-dimensional Label-Free Live cell image segmentation Network
+# FL<sup>2</sup>-Net: Four-dimensional Label-Free Live cell image segmentation Network

 This is the code for [Four-dimensional label-free live cell image segmentation for predicting live birth potential of embryos]().
 This project is carried out in cooperation with [Funahashi Lab. at Keio University](https://fun.bio.keio.ac.jp/) and Yamagata Lab. at Kindai University.
 The images below are time-series 3D bright-field microscopy image and segmentation image by the proposed method.
-The 3D images visualized with 3D viewer plugin [[1]](#ref1) of Fiji.
+The 3D images visualized with 3D viewer plugin [1] of Fiji.

 <img src="images/segmentation_result.gif" alt="result" width="600"/>

 ## Overview

-Our method performs instance segmentation of 3D bright-field microscopy images.
+FL<sup>2</sup>-Net is a deep learning-based segmentation method using the spatio-temporal feature in embryogenesis.
-Our model performs instance segmentation of the time-series 3D bright-field microscopy images at each time point, and the quantitative criteria for mouse development are extracted from the acquired time-series segmentation image.
+FL<sup>2</sup>-Net performs instance segmentation of the time-series 3D bright-field microscopy images at each time point, and the quantitative criteria for mouse development are extracted from the acquired time-series segmentation image.

 <img src="images/model.png" alt="model" width="500"/>